What gun is best in Warzone? There are plenty of great options for your loadouts, and in this guide we’ve broken down all the best options.

 For help on the best full classes to kit yourself up with, check out our Best Warzone Loadouts guide page.

-Best Guns to loot in Call of Duty: Warzone
+Best Guns in Call of Duty: Warzone

 Tier 1 Guns

 MP7: One of our favourites and that’s thanks to its fantastic accuracy at short to mid range, high fire rate, and easy handling.
 While it doesn’t shred as much as the MP5 up close, it’s a better all-rounder which’ll serve you well in all manner of situations.

 MP5: The MP5 isn’t quite as versatile as the MP7, but this thing is the king of short range fights.
 It absolutely shreds if you’re breaching buildings or getting up in enemies’ faces, and has the fastest time to kill in this regard.
 Again, spec this thing out with a few choice attachments and you’ll be able to down multiple opponents easily.